-Governor Ige’s Supplemental Budget proposal builds on progress made in education, housing, homelessness, sustainability, capital improvementsPosted on Dec 18, 2017 in Latest News, Press Releases
+Governor Ige’s Supplemental Budget proposal builds on progress made in education, housing, homelessness, sustainability, capital improvementsPosted on Dec 18, 2017 in Latest Department News, Office of the Governor Press Releases

 December 18, 2017

 HONOLULU – Gov. Ige unveiled his Supplemental Budget proposal today, asking the State Legislature to continue supporting programs that tackle many of the challenges our communities face.

 “Last year’s biennium budget invested in programs that have helped us address our state’s biggest problems.
 Evidence shows that we’ve made progress in many of our high priority areas, while being smart about managing taxpayer dollars,” said Gov. Ige.

 Housing production is up.
 Homelessness is down nearly nine percent across the state.
 Our classrooms are cooler.
 Hawai‘i is a recognized national and international leader in sustainability and clean energy.
 And Moody’s Analytics reports that Hawai‘i is one of only 16 states with enough cash reserves to weather the “stress test” of another recession.